 Inside the treasure trove of humor that is The Hitchhiker’s Guide to the Galaxy is a wonderful parody of Plato’s ship of fools allegory.
-Douglas Adams, in the second book of the series, creates a sketch in which the two main characters, Ford Perfect and Arthur Dent, are accidentally teleported to an space-ship of the alien planet Golgafrincham, only to find it loaded with many frozen human bodies.
-The half-witted captain of the ship informs them that the frozen bodies belong to a particular ‘useless’ lot of the planet’s population comprising management consultants, personnel officers, accountants, salesmen; or as Adams calls them – The middle men.
+Douglas Adams, in the second book of the series, creates a sketch in which the two main characters, Ford Prefect and Arthur Dent, are accidentally teleported to a spaceship of an alien planet Golgafrincham, only to find it loaded with many frozen human bodies.
+The half-witted captain of the ship informs them that the frozen bodies belong to a particular ‘useless’ lot of the planet’s population, comprising management consultants, personnel officers, accountants, salesmen; or as Adams calls them – The middlemen.

-As the scene unfolds, not without a heavy dose of quintessential British humor, it becomes clear that in a smart move to get rid of this useless section of the population, the other residents of the planet had tricked them into boarding a space-ship, the B-Ark, and programmed it to crash-land on earth.
-For more context to the scene, it’s best to read the Hitchhiker’s series.
-It’s criminal not to have read the books.
-And for all you bibliophobes, here is a clip of the scene from the not-so-good original TV series.
+As the scene unfolds, it becomes clear that in a smart move to get rid of this useless section of the population, the other residents of the planet had tricked them into boarding the spaceship, the B-Ark, and programmed it to crash-land on earth.
+For more context to the scene, it’s best to read the book.

 Undeniably, the economic and social incentives of being a ‘professional’ in the field of management are extraordinary.
 Talent migration to these areas is but a natural outcome.
 Oddly enough, human capital is the only investment required in this sector.
 The usual roadblocks of credit, raw materials, land, labor, machines, and technology which otherwise are crucial to start a manufacturing firm, do not pose a problem in management industry.
 This might perhaps be the reason, that in the later half of 20th century, we have seen a ballooning of management sector.
 A whole new industry of management firms has been created out of nothing.